Anomandarist/Shadowrun-UK/AdventureLog/DininginStyle.md

 - Owner does not seem to want to agree
 - Jack returns to Cambridge

-- Other members of the team visit restaurant 0000h after closing
+- Other members of the team visit restaurant 00:00 after closing
 	- Cameras identified
-- Titania's music leads to a Noise Disturbance call  - Police officer on scene at 0130
+- Titania’s music leads to a Noise Disturbance call  - Police officer on scene at 01:30
 	- Checking SINs (Sanguine’s “Davis” SIN fishy)
 	- Loki trying to chat up the troll police officer